 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 Many of the members of the battalion were given furloughs so that they could say goodbye to family and friends.
 They returned to Camp Polk and traveled by train to San Francisco, California, and were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
-McDowell on Angel Island n the U.S.A.T General Frank M. Coxe.
+McDowell on Angel Island.
 On the island, they were given physicals and inoculated for tropical diseases.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.

 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, another transport, the S.S.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 During this part of the voyage, on Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.
 During this part of the voyage, smoke from an unknown ship was seen on the horizon.
 The cruiser that was escorting the two Army transports revved up its engines, its bow came out of the water, and it took off in the direction of the smoke.
-It turned out that the unknown ship was from a friendly country.
+It turned out that the unknown ship was from a friendly country, but two other intercepted ships were Japanese freighters hauling scrap metal to Japan.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 The morning of December 8, 1941, Capt.
 Walter Write informed his company that Pearl Harbor had been bombed by the Japanese.
 The tanks were put on alert and took their positions around the airfield.
-At 8:30 A.M., American took off to intercept any Japanese planes.
-Sometime before noon, the alert was canceled and the planes landed and were lined up near the mess hall.
-Their pilots went to lunch.
+At 8:30 A.M., American planes took off and filled the sky.
+Sometime before noon, the alert was canceled and the planes landed and were lined up near the mess hall and their pilots went to lunch.
+When the attack came the planes were destroyed and the mess hall took a direct hit.

 When the Japanese were finished, there was not much left of the airfield.
 Since the battalion’s bivouac was near the main road between the fort and airfield, the soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks and trucks.
 Anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.